madmax9165/white-dox/README.md

 # white-dox
-this is my firs demo
+this is my firs git repository
 Author -sanu maurya